oVirt/ovirt-site/source/release/3.5.1/index.html.md

 ### ovirt-image-uploader

+**Fixed in oVirt 3.5.1 RC1**
-* ERROR: Problem connecting to the REST API.
+ - ERROR: Problem connecting to the REST API.
 Is the service available and does the CA certificate exist?
  - 40% perf regression in image uploader
  - non-ovf file is not reported properly